Care and protection – how we're doing

 Of the tamariki in family/whānau or non-family/whānau placements in the latest quarter:

-- 678 were placed with a cargiver of the same ethnicity as them.
+- 583 were placed with a cargiver of the same ethnicity as them

-- 396 were placed with a caregiver who had a different ethnicity to them.
+- 360 were placed with a caregiver who had a different ethnicity to them

 Needs assessment completed

-Despite the decreasing count of children in care the proportion of all children in care that have a completed gateway assessment has remained stable at 75 percent.
+The total number of completed assessments has continued to decrease in line with the reduction in the number of children in care.
+However, the proportion of children that have a completed Gateway assessment has increased slightly to 77 percent.
 Improving the Gateway process is an on-going area of focus, which is reflected in the overall positive trend we see over time.

 Graph text description – completion of gateway assessment